shanehoban/NEM-Boilerplate/blog-post.markdown

 # PHP Include Equivalent in Node

 For this, we must use a templating engine.
 For the NEM Boilerplate project, we use Express Handlebars.
 You can see how it is set up in `app.js`.
 A PHP include equivalent in Handlebars is called a partial.
-Actually, the layout for your page is broken down a bit - if you see the `/views` folder, we have a:
+Actually, the layout for your page is broken down a bit - if you see the `/views` folder, we have:
   - /layouts
   - /pages
   - /partials => this is where your includes would be